thebuildcraft/RemotePlayerWaypointsForXaero/README.md

 The mod is originally based on [RemotePlayers](https://github.com/ewpratten/remoteplayers) from ewpratten.

-_This mod is not officially affiliated with Dynmap, Bluemap, Squaremap or Xaero in any way._
+_This mod is not officially affiliated with Dynmap, Bluemap, Squaremap, Pl3xMap or Xaero in any way._